Senior Thesis

 • Enroll in 1 credit of 412

-Enroll in 1 credit of thesis course ATM, GSC, MBE, or MSC 412 during the term in which you will write your thesis (typically your last semester).
+Enroll in 1 credit of thesis course ATM, GSC, MBE, or MSC 412 during the term in which you will write your thesis (typically your last semester) via 411/412 Application Survey.
 You will receive a letter grade based on your performance on your senior thesis.

 • Submit a Senior Thesis and Departmental Honors Registration Form (no later than the last day to apply for fall or spring graduation).